aiven/aiven-docs/docs/tutorials/anomaly-detection.md

 -   How to push the outcome of the anomaly detection system as a Slack notification.

-## What are you going to build
+## Anomaly detection

 Anomaly detection is a way to find unusual or unexpected things in data.
-It is immensely helpful in a variety of fields, such as fraud detection, network security, quality control and others.
-By following this tutorial you will build your own streaming anomaly detection system.
+It is helpful in a variety of fields, such as fraud detection, network security, quality control and others.
+Let's build our own streaming anomaly detection system.

-For example: a payment processor might set up anomaly detection against an e-commerce store if it notices that the store - which sells its items in Indian Rupees and is only configured to sell to the Indian market - is suddenly receiving a high volume of orders from Spain.
+For example: A payment processor might set up anomaly detection against an e-commerce store if it notices that the store - which sells its items in Indian Rupees and is only configured to sell to the Indian market - is suddenly receiving a high volume of orders from Spain.
 This behavior